-I have had my LinkedIn account for almost ten years, but it has only been in the past few years that I don’t even bother to read messages.
-I would say over 9/10 messages are from a “white label” agency looking for me to outsource my work to them.
-In time I have had my account, I have never sent an unsolicited message asking for work.
-I use LinkedIn to showcase the work I have completed and capable of doing.
+I have had my LinkedIn account for almost ten years.
+However, it has only been in the past few years that I don’t even bother to read messages.
+I would say over 90% of messages are from a “white label” agency looking for me to outsource my work to them.
+In the time I have had my account, I have never sent an unsolicited message asking for work.
+I use LinkedIn to showcase the work I have completed and am capable of doing.

 General Modus Operandi of a “LinkedIn Spammer”